Active Vision Might Be All You Need: Exploring Active Vision in Bimanual Robotic Manipulation: Introduction

 With our teleoperation system, we collect data on a variety of simulation and real-world bimanual manipulation tasks and evaluate a state-of-the-art imitation learning policy, ACT \cite{zhao_learning_2023}, with and without the 7-DoF AV arm.
 The tasks we chose to test are relatively more challenging compared to those explored in previous publications and may require higher precision as well as be influenced by the selection of camera perspectives.
 We provide an extensive evaluation of AV in imitation learning and conduct ablation studies highlighting the impact of AV with different camera configurations.

 Our contributions are as follows:

 \begin{enumerate}

-\item AV-ALOHA, an open-source, low-cost teleoperation system based on ALOHA 2 featuring an additional 7-DoF AV arm, providing a real-time and immersive VR teleoperation experience. \item An open-source simulation environment for AV-ALOHA, featuring new bimanual manipulation tasks and publicly available datasets of human demonstrations for those tasks. \item Extensive evaluation of active vision and imitation learning across various simulated and real-world tasks. \item Ablation studies highlighting the impact of different camera configurations in combination with AV. \end{enumerate}
+\item AV-ALOHA, an open-source, low-cost teleoperation system, featuring an additional 7-DoF AV arm, providing a real-time and immersive teleoperation experience. \item An open-source simulation environment for AV-ALOHA, featuring new bimanual tasks and publicly available datasets of human demonstrations. \item Extensive evaluation of active vision and imitation learning across various simulated and real-world tasks. \item Ablation studies highlighting the impact of different camera configurations in combination with AV. \end{enumerate}